 T9Hacks a female and non-binary hackathon organization.
 We're currently in-between hackathons.
-We just finished our February 2018 event and are in the begging stages of planning the Fall 2018 event.
-All T9Hacks hackathonswill be held in the ATLAS Institute on the University of Colorado Boulder's campus.
+Our Spring 2019 event will be from February 9-10th, 2019.
+All T9Hacks hackathons will be held in the ATLAS Institute on the University of Colorado Boulder's campus.

-Our goal is to create fun and creative environments where marginalized students—particularly women and non-binary students—can learn about computing and solve compelling problems.
+Our goal is to create a fun and creative environment where marginalized students—particularly women and non-binary students—can learn about computing and solve compelling problems.

 We had over 135 hackers at the spring 2018 hackathon!